Soldiers Point

 Soldiers Point has a typical household mix, with a lower-than-average median household size

-Family households comprise 68.6% of all households, including 18.5% couples with children, 40.7% couples without children, and 8.3% single parent families.
-Non-family households account for the remaining 31.4%, with lone person households at 28.9% and group households comprising 3.1%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 68.6% of all households, including 18.5% couples with children, 40.7% couples without children, and 8.3% single parent families.
+Non-family households make up the remaining 31.4%, with lone person households at 28.9% and group households comprising 3.1%.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households